 - A fatality that occurs within 24 hours of the accident;

 - A personâ€™s injury that requires medical attention beyond first aid;

-- Damage to the vessel that results in more than $2,000, or in the vesselâ€™s total loss;
+- Property damage to the vessel that results in more than $2,000, or in the vesselâ€™s total loss;

 - A person’s disappearance from a vessel under circumstances that point to death or injury.

 The reporting authority can be the state where the accident occurred, the state in which the vessel was numbered, or â€“ if the vessel does not have a number â€“ the state where the vehicle was mostly used.
 If the operator is deceased or cannot make the report because of injuries, then the vesselâ€™s owner must do so.
 For less serious incidents a report must be made within ten days of an occurrence if there is damage to the property or vessel.

-If you find yourself the victim of a boating accident, consult attorneys trained in the rules and regulations governing boating accidents.
-At Wattel & York, Attorneys At Law, our Phoenix boat accident lawyers have extensive experience handling watercraft injuryÂ cases.
-Our Phoenix, AZ injury attorneys take every necessary step to investigate the possible causes of your accident so that you receive full compensation for any pain and suffering your boating accident has caused you.
+If you find yourself the victim of a boating accident, consult an experienced Arizona accident attorney trained in the rules and regulations governing watercraft mishaps.Â At Wattel & York, Attorneys At Law, our Phoenix boat accident lawyers have extensive experience handling watercraft injuryÂ cases.
+Our Phoenix, AZ injury attorneys take every necessary step to investigate the possible causes of your accident so that you receive full compensation for any pain and suffering you have endured.

-But our services go beyond simply ensuring that you receive adequate compensation for injuries sustained in a boating accident.
-Wattel & York will also seek out the appropriate medical specialist for your injuries and will work with that specialist to ensure that payment for his or her services is delayed until your case is completed by settlement or trial.
+AtÂ Wattel & York, our services go beyond simply ensuring that you receive adequate compensation for injuries sustained in a boating accident.
+Our Arizona boat accident lawyersÂ will also seek out the appropriate medical specialist for your injuries and will work with that specialist to ensure that payment for his or her services is delayed until your case is completed by settlement or trial.

-If you or someone you know has been the victim of a boating accident, call Wattel & York, Attorneys At Law toll-free at (877) 572-4143.
-You can also submit a simple case form on our website.
+If you or someone you know has been the victim of a boating accident and died, contact a Phoenix, AZ wrongful death lawyer at Wattel & York, Attorneys At Law toll-free at this phone number:Â (877) 333-9545.
+You can also submit a simple case form below.

-Donâ€™t wait any longer; a lawsuit must be filed before the statute of limitations in your state expires.
-Call us now, because you may have a valid claim entitling you to compensation for the injuries, pain, and suffering a boating accident has caused you.
-With our Tucson boating accident lawyers, four offices around Arizona as well as Seattle boat accident attorneys in Washington, we are well equipped and ready to handle your case.
+Donâ€™t wait any longer; a personal injury lawsuit in ArizonaÂ must be filed before the state’s statute of limitations expires.
+Call us now, because you may have a valid claim entitling you to compensation for the injuries, pain and suffering a boating accident has caused you.
+Our Phoenix, AZÂ boat accident lawyersâ€“with offices in Yuma, Glendale, Tucson, Chandler and Phoenixâ€“are ready to handle your case.